Betfair scalping as a gold mine. Any successful betting exchange trader will tell you; 1-2 ticks consistently is a substantial income stream.

 To execute a profitable trade it’s always best to start with the end in mind.
 Considering the possible outcomes before a bet is even placed is the best way to do this.

 Good.
-Boring usually means safe, and nobody wants to learn through losing money.
+Boring usually means safe, and nobody wants to learn by losing money.
 That’s not why we’re here.

 While it may not look that appealing right now, think further ahead.
-You know, the long game I mentioned earlier.
-Honesty, when you start to look at scalping betting exchanges this way it’s really not that long until profits start to roll in.
+When you start scalping Betfair with consistent returns it’s not that long until profits start to roll in.
+So long as your Betfair scalping strategy is efficient.

 Just think if that small £3.03 profit was replicated in 30 races that day, one day a week.
 You’d have a cool £363.60 a month in the bank.

 How about you double the stakes and get busy scalping for two days a week? £360.60 just became £1,442.40 if you can keep up the consistency.
-I think my points clear though, scalping can be lucrative once you’re consistent.
+I think my points are clear though, scalping can be lucrative once you’re consistent in application.

-The best thing about scalping betting exchanges; you only need to be right for a very short period of time.
+The best thing about scalping Betfair; you only need to be right for a very short period of time.
 Most of the time you don’t even need to predict a price will move.

 So, how is a ‘scalp’ trade actually executed?

-Play the clip to see a successful scalp in action:
+Play the Betfair scalping video to see a successful scalp in action:

 See how quick it was?
 Magic.